 - 1. Aims, Objectives & Rationale

 - 2. Registration

 - 3. Punctuality and lateness

 - 4. Authorised and unauthorised attendance

+- 5. Pupils and families who are anxious about return to school

+- 6. Pupils who cannot attend due to circumstances related to coronavirus

-- 5 Leave of Absence in Term Time (including holidays during term time)
+- 7. Leave of Absence in Term Time (including holidays during term time)

-- 6. Tackling poor attendance and punctuality (including persistent absenteeism)9.
-Promoting Good Attendance
+- 8. Tackling poor attendance and punctuality (including persistent absenteeism)

-- 7. Promoting good attendance
+- 9. Promoting good attendance

-- 8. Monitoring & Reviewing Attendance
+- 10. Monitoring & Reviewing Attendance

-8. Removing children from the register
+- 11. Removing children from the register

-- 9. Roles & Responsibilities
+- 12. Roles & Responsibilities